RudyMartin/dsai-2025/outline/9-Teacher/Schdule-TAs.md

 - **We will  use the gitbub  repo for updates of daily mission schedules.**
 - **This plan is designed to keep things moving while providing ample time for reflection, troubleshooting, and collaboration.**

-Let me know if you need further changes!
+Let me know if you need further changes!  - Rudy  Martin